Criminal Justice and Community Corrections Response to the COVID-19

 During the Fall of each year we update our department pandemic response plan, which encompasses a great deal of items that are critical when a pandemic occurs and helps us focus on critical programs and staff resources while balancing public safety.

 Beginning in mid-March, the Criminal Justice and Community Corrections Program made the following temporary changes:

 The Criminal Justice Services Department (CJSD) implemented their Pandemic Response Plan that included ensuring critical supplies are available, providing education to both employees and program clients, and implementing “wipe down” cleaning crews.
-Our program nurse provided updated reports on client high-risk medical risks.
+Our program nurse provided updated reports on client high-risk medical risks and has been certified to administer COVID-19 testing.

 As additional information was distributed and COVID-19 risks increased, facility access became restricted and discontinued on site client visitation.
 CJSD Campus buildings have signage posted restricting access to visitors and the public.
 Client educational and treatment groups were limited in size and social distancing was encouraged whenever possible.
 The Program established facility sick bay rooms for future client use.
 Client intakes to the program were limited on a case-by-case basis and clients would continue to be screened for the flu or COVID-19.

 CJSD Staff received Essential workers designations as the Governor announced “stay at home” guidelines.
 Clients with essential employment jobs were required to work and client passes were restricted to essential business.
 Client emergency furlough assessments were updated for future screening.
 The Program Employment Specialist contacted client employers to appraise them of current client restrictions and conditions.
 Whenever possible we want our clients to continue to work as long as the business is essential and COVID-19 prevention practices and Center for Disease Control (CDC) guidelines are in place.